Rating the bowling of eight teams ahead of IPL 2019

 Kolkata Knight Riders will be banking on the services of their three premier spinners, Sunil Narine, Kuldeep Yadav and Piyush Chawla to keep them in the game.
 Andre Russell gets support from another all-rounder, Carlos Brathwaite.
 The pace bowling is mostly dependent on youngsters, as Prasidh Krishna and Shivam Mavi will be joined by Kamlesh Nagarkoti.
 However, KKR might face issues on batting-friendly pitches.

 Chennai Super Kings are well balanced in their bowling and have quality in their ranks.
 Lungi Ngidi will get more chances this time.
 All-rounders Dwayne Bravo and Shane Watson add depth.
 Indian pace quartet bear names such as Mohit Sharma, Shardul Thakur and Deepak Chahar.
 The spin-heavy attack boasts of variety and experience.
 Part-timers Kedar Jadhav and Suresh Raina can chip in when required.

 Sunrisers Hyderabad- 9/10

+Sunrisers Hyderabad have the best bowling unit this time, and it's a side that can defend any total.
+Rashid Khan leads the proceedings and is a genuine wicket-taker.
+Shakib Al Hasan, Mohammad Nabi and Shahbaz Nadeem add crucial depth.
 The pace quartet has match winning attributes.
 Billy Stanlake, Basil Thampi, Bhuvneshwar Kumar, Siddarth Kaul, and Khaleel Ahmed lend their voices.
 We rate them 9/10.